lunixbochs/struc/README.md

     // but is stored as a native int in the struct
     B int `int16`

-    // the sizeof tag links a buffer's size to a field Size int `sizeof:"Str" little int8`
+    // the sizeof tag links a buffer's size to any int field Size int `sizeof:"Str" little int8`
     Str  string